obaid338/E-commerce-sales/README.md

 Open the Power BI File:

-Navigate to the cloned directory and open the ecommerce_sales_dashboard.pbix file in Power BI Desktop.
+open the ecommerce_sales_dashboard.pbix file in Power BI Desktop.
 Connect to Data Sources:

 Update the data source credentials and paths if necessary to match your local environment.